 Sorry if this has already been discussed before.
-I would like to propose adding a protected
+I would like to propose adding a protected decorator to typing.

 Use case

-prefix.
+Currently, we can already express a method as protected by naming it with a _ prefix.
 However, we cannot distinguish a “public” protected method(a stable API) from an “internal” protected method in this way.

-The users can not easily tell which of these two methods is “public” and which is “internal” because they both start with the _
+The users can not easily tell which of these two methods is “public” and which is “internal” because they both start with the _.

-by default.
+A real-world example is that mkdocstrings filters out all methods that start with a _ by default.
 If we want it to generate docs for the protected methods, we have to remove the filter.
 But then all the “internal” methods will also be included in the generated docs, which is not ideal.

-decorator to typing.
-Then we can write the JobBase
+Similar to the final decorator, we can add a protected decorator to typing.
+Then we can write the JobBase like this:

 from typing import protected